Cardinals vs. Rays Player Props Betting Odds

 Arenado Stats

-- Arenado has recorded 117 hits with 21 doubles, two triples, 23 home runs and 32 walks.
-He has driven in 79 runs with two stolen bases.
+- Arenado has collected 118 hits with 21 doubles, two triples, 24 home runs and 32 walks.
+He has driven in 80 runs with two stolen bases.

-- Arenado hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a double, a home run, two walks and two RBI.
+- Arenado hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is batting .231 with two doubles, two home runs, three walks and three RBI.

 Arenado Recent Games